Burnley Council introduced PSPO (Dog Control) from 19th December 2019.

-The orders, which were agreed by the council after a major public consultation exercise, give extra powers to council officers to tackle dog fouling and require owners to keep their dogs on a lead in certain areas.
+The orders, which were agreed by the council after a public consultation exercise, gave powers to council officers to tackle dog fouling and require owners to keep control of their dogs on a lead in certain areas.

 This makes it an offence for any person in charge of a dog, which defecates on any land to fail to immediately remove the faeces.
 This provision applies to all land which is open to air and to which the public are entitled or permitted to have access within the Borough of Burnley click here for more details.